-The requirements listed below outline which documents must be filed at the time of case opening for cases under Chapter 13.
-New requirements pursuant to the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 are listed in boldface.
+The requirements listed below outline which documents must be filed at the time of case opening for cases under Chapter 7 Non-Individual.

 All documents listed are due at the time of case filing or within 14 (fourteen) days of the filing of the petition unless otherwise noted.
 Failure to timely file the required documents may result in the dismissal of the case.

-•Filing fee payable by cash (correct change required) , money order, certified check, or attorney's check (for non-ECF certified attorneys), OR Application to Pay Filing Fee in Installments (individual only - due at time of case filing).
-Please Note: ECF certified attorneys are to pay the filing fee on-line by credit card
+- Filing fee payable by cash (correct change required), money order, certified check, or attorney's check (for non-ECF certified attorneys).
+Please Note: ECF certified attorneys are to pay the filing fee on-line by credit card.

-•Attorney Disclosure of Compensation (if represented by an attorney)
+- Disclosure of Compensation of Attorney for Debtor (Form 2030) (if represented by an attorney)

-•Creditor Matrix in .TXT format OR Creditor Matrix on paper (due within 5 days of case filing)
+- Creditor matrix uploaded OR creditor matrix on paper (due within 7 days of case filing)

-•Petition Preparer’s Notice to Debtor (Form B19) (only if petition preparer involved)
+- Bankruptcy Petition Preparer’s Notice, Declaration and Signature (Form 119) (only if bankruptcy petition preparer involved)

-Pro Se Debtors: All documents that you file with the court will be available to the public on the Internet through PACER (Public Access to Court Electronic Records) and the court's electronic case filing system (CM/ECF), EXCEPT Official Form B21 Statement of Social Security Number.
+Pro Se Debtors: All documents that you file with the court will be available to the public on the Internet through PACER (Public Access to Court Electronic Records), EXCEPT Official Form 121 Statement About Your Social Security Numbers.
 CERTAIN PERSONAL DATA IDENTIFIERS SHOULD NOT BE INCLUDED IN OR SHOULD BE REMOVED FROM ALL OTHER DOCUMENTS BEFORE YOU SUBMIT THE DOCUMENTS TO THE COURT FOR FILING.
 See Bankruptcy Rule 9037 and General Order 24.